QuantEcon/lecture-python-advanced.myst/lectures/lu_tricks.md

 * $z$-transform and lag operator methods, or
 * matrix decompositions applied to linear systems of first-order conditions for optimum problems.

-In this lecture and the sequel {doc}`Classical Filtering with Linear Algebra <classical_filtering>`, we mostly rely on  elementary linear algebra.
+In this lecture and the sequel {doc}`Classical Control with Linear Algebra <classical_filtering>`, we mostly rely on  elementary linear algebra.

 The main tool from linear algebra we'll put to work here is [LU decomposition](https://en.wikipedia.org/wiki/LU_decomposition).